Chipotle is literally giving queso away

 The fast food retailer did not specify what it means by "cheesy" sweater, saying cryptically that "just like your burrito order, it's what you make of it.
 (Surprise us.)"
 A representative narrowed the type of garment down slightly to "your cheesiest holiday sweater."

-The company announced the one-day giveaway on Tuesday.
+The company announced the one-day giveaway, which won't include chips, on Tuesday.

 Chipotle (CMG) has had a hard time getting people excited about its interpretation of queso, the melted cheese dish popularized in Tex-Mex cuisine.